ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 ------------------

 :ref:`Checkpoints <checkpoint-api-ref>` can be saved by calling ``train.report(metrics, checkpoint=Checkpoint(...))`` in the training function.
-This will cause the checkpoint state from the distributed workers to be saved on the ``Trainer`` (where your python script is executed).
+This will saves the checkpoint from the distributed workers to the ``storage_path``.
+The metrics here are tied to the checkpoint and are used to filter the top k checkpoints.

 The latest saved checkpoint can be accessed through the ``checkpoint`` attribute of the :py:class:`~ray.air.result.Result`, and the best saved checkpoints can be accessed by the ``best_checkpoints``